utkusarioglu/sumer/README.md

 ## How do I run this thing?

+The project consists of a bunch of different repos.
+You will need to clone all of them to run the system.
+If you just want to browse the code, there are some instructions below on how to do that.

 ### Cloning the project repos

 This project is structured as a meta repo.
 The repo you are currently viewing is the root, and acts as a container for all other components of the project.
 You can clone the rest of the code by running `git meta sync`.
 This requires python's metarepo library to be installed on the system.